 3. are conducted by Auckland DHB employees, University of Auckland staff, or University of Auckland students.

-As Auckland DHB is a partner in the AHREC collaboration the AHREC application form can be used for Auckland DHB institutional research approval, replacing the low risk (expedited) form.
+As Auckland DHB is a partner in the AHREC collaboration the AHREC application form can be used for Auckland DHB institutional research approval.
 However getting ethical approval from AHREC is not equivalent to obtaining Auckland DHB institutional approval.
 You must submit your fully authorised AHREC application along with the other study documents to the Research Office, which will coordinate locality resource and Maori responsiveness assessments.
 Ensure the section about impact on Auckland DHB is conscientiously completed and that the electronic form is authorised by the appropriate Auckland DHB head of department.

 The National Ethics Advisory Committee – Kāhui Matatika o te Motu (NEAC) is an independent advisor to the Minister of Health on ethical issues related to health and disability research and services.